KAMALESHNITHYA/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### AIM:
 To implement all the flipflops using verilog and validating their functionality using their functional tables

- HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+ HARDWARE  – PC, Cyclone II , USB flasher

- SOFTWARE REQUIRED:   Quartus prime
+ SOFTWARE  -Quartus prime

 ### THEORY
 SR Flip-Flop